Welcome to Hertfordshire Walker

 7: Continue heading S through the woodland for 220m until you reach a junction in the track.
 Continue heading SSE, then SSW, now on Northchurch footpath 54, for another 270m until you reach another junction in the track.

-8: Turn left here on the Hertfordshire Way, which is also Northchurch bridleway 33, and head SE through woodland and across a golf course for 600m to the point where the track splits (location - https://w3w.co/booklets.kiosk.lives).
-You take the left fork and continue on Northchurch bridleway 33 across the golf course fairway for 170m until you reach a lane (location - https://w3w.co/chains.tricycle.reporting).
+8: Turn left on Northchurch bridleway 33 then head SE through woodland and across a golf course for 600m to the point where the track splits (location - https://w3w.co/booklets.kiosk.lives).

-9: Cross the lane and continue heading SE now along Nettledon with Potten End bridleway 24 for 650m ignoring the first junction on the left.
+9: Cross the lane then continue heading SE now along Nettledon with Potten End bridleway 24 for 650m ignoring the first junction on the left.
 Continue to the second footpath junction on your left (location - https://w3w.co/wiped.talent.verse).

 Interactive map